fboender/jerrybuild/docs/user_guide.md

 This defines a job called `ansible-cmdb-test`.
 Each job should have its own `[job:XXXXXXXX]` section.

-Required configuration options are:
+**Required configuration options** are:

 * **`url`**: The URL on which Jerrybuild's web server should listen for incoming webhook notifications.
 This option is required and has to be unique per job.
 * **`provider`**: The type of service that will be initiating the webhook notification.
-Values values are: `github`, `gogs` and `generic`.
+Valid values are: `github`, `gogs` and `generic`.
 Providers help with the parsing of the webhook request into environment variables that can be used by your build scripts.
 This option is required.
 * **`cmd`**: The shell command to run when the webhook is called.
 Depending on which provider you're using, several environment variables will be set with information regarding the webhook notification.
 For example, the Github provider will set the `commit` variable to the hash of the last commit on a `push` event.
+For more info on which variables are set, check the [Providers](#providers) section.
 The command is executed relative to the `work_dir` set in the job's definition or the main configuration.
 If the script returns with exit code 255, the build is aborted.
 This is useful when you want to run a pre-check to see if you even want to build at all.
-Jerrybuild pretends the build never happened.
-Otherwise, an exit code of 0 indicates success, > 0 indicates failure.
+If a build is aborted, Jerrybuild pretends the build never happened.
+Otherwise, an exit code of 0 indicates success and anything > 0 indicates failure.
 This option is required.

 You can specify as many build jobs as you like.
 They should always start with `job:`.

-There are a few optional options you can use when defining a job:
+There are a few **optional options** you can use when defining a job:

 * **`desc`**: A description of the build job.
 * **`secret`**: A setting specific to the Github and Gogs providers.
   The value must match the value specified in the webhook configuration on Github or Gogs, so that Jerrybuild can verify that Github or Gogs really made the notification.
-This option is optional depending on the provider used.
+This option is required when using the Github or Gogs provider.
 * **`work_dir`**: The directory to which to change before running the `cmd`.
-  If not given, but one if given in the `[server]` section, that one will be used instead.
+  If not given, but one is given in the `[server]` section, that one will be used instead.
 Otherwise, it will default to the directory of the executable given in `cmd`.
 * **`mail_to`**: Email addresses to send job build failures to.
 You may